Speech by His Excellency Ali Kolotou Tchaïmi on the occasion of the 83rd Session of the APU Executive Committee in Morocco

 The agenda for our session is rich and ambitious.
 We shall be reviewing the activities carried out by our Union during the intersessional period.
 We will also look at the financial issues of our organisation, through the examination and adoption of the management accounts and the Auditors' Report for the 2024 financial year, and we will consider the reforms needed to revitalise our Union, through the revision of our constitutive texts.

-Finally, we will be preparing the next UPA conference, to be held in November 2025 in Kinshasa, Democratic Republic of Congo.
+Finally, we will be preparing the next APU conference, to be held in November 2025 in Kinshasa, Democratic Republic of Congo.

 Our discussions will be essential to strengthening our effectiveness and impact on the continent.